oristarium/microservice-livechat/README.md

-# YouTube Live Chat WebSocket Microservice
+# Live Chat WebSocket Microservice

-A WebSocket-based microservice that provides real-time YouTube live chat messages and statistics without requiring the YouTube API.
+A WebSocket-based microservice that provides real-time live chat messages and statistics from multiple platforms (YouTube and TikTok) without requiring their APIs.

 ## Features

 - WebSocket endpoints for real-time chat messages
 - Real-time chat statistics tracking
+- Support for multiple platforms (YouTube, TikTok)
-- Support for multiple YouTube channels simultaneously
+- Support for multiple channels simultaneously
 - Support for multiple clients per channel
 - Automatic cleanup of inactive streams
 - Resource management (stops watching when no clients are connected)